dlindahl/2018.jsconf.us/content/call-for-speakers.md

 * Data Management
 * Web Security
+* Artificial Intelligence and Machine Learning
+* Cloud Computing
+* WebAssembly
 * Server Side JavaScript
 * Mobile Web
-* Future of JavaScript
+* The Future of JavaScript
 * Performance and Optimization
-* Real-time Communications
+* Real-time, Peer-to-peer Communications
 * IoT, Hardware, and Embedded JavaScript
 * Education and Outreach of Computer Programming
 * Life of a Developer
+* Putting JavaScript into places no one expected
 * Your Passion!

 ### Inverse Call for Speakers